Scotland vs Ireland: Which Is Better for Your Trip? (Honest Pros & Easy Guide)

 Photo credit: Deposit Photo

 Hotels are similar in both countries.
 Both countries have hotels all over the country.
-However, in Ireland, you will find more large chain-based hotels that might be better for families or people looking for something they are already familiar with.
 Ireland does have a lot of Airbnbs and VRBOs everywhere you go!

 Plus you can stay in a castle hotel in Ireland!